tick4441/doslinux/README.md

 A WSL alternative for users who prefer an MS-DOS environment.
 DOS Subsystem for Linux integrates a real Linux environment into MS-DOS systems, allowing users to make use of both DOS and Linux applications from the DOS command prompt.

 I have made a prebuilt zip file containing a working copy of DSL. test it and lmk if there are any errors.
+(NOTE: You must have XMS and EMS or any dos extender off for this to work!!)

 there is also the modified "src.7z" too.